Last Updated on November 7, 2023 by Laura Teso

-Currently in Venice only 5 proper squeri survive and still work:
+Currently in Venice only 5 proper squeri survive:

 - Dorsoduro: San Trovaso and Tramontin

 - Giudecca Isle: Crea and Costantini-Dei Rossi